 Required Delaware employee handbook policies

-- Crime Victim Leave Policy
+- Crime Victim Leave

-- Election Officer Leave Policy
+- Election Officer Leave

 - Pay Transparency Policy

-- Volunteer Emergency Responders Leave Policy (for companies with 10 or more employees)
+- Volunteer Emergency Responders Leave (10 Employees)

 Note that two of the policies have employee thresholds.
 If your company is approaching those thresholds or plans to expand in the future, it’s usually best to include those now to save time later.